alainpaccy13/Assignment2/README.md

 # Creating Oracle Enterprise Manager dashboard

 CREATING NEW PLUGGABLE USER
-and display of all PDBs.
+and Displaying of all PDBs.

 # Image from Sql*plus
 ![Alt text of the image, OPtional](assets/SHOWPATHOFPDBs.png)